jh247247/Firefly/firefly/README.md

    - Status byte
      - Bit 0: if button has been pressed this iteration
        - Enables fireflies to be used as remote?
+     - Bit 1-3: Power of transmit, try to mirror this on the node.
    - Current battery life (unsigned 2 byte)
      - Note that this is VREF being measured, so it may have some fluctuation from one device to another.